individual-it/BatteryGuesstimate/README.md

 1. show the battery charge/discharge over time
 2. calculate how long the battery might last
 3. show a graph of the battery status
+4. notify the user when the battery reached a specific level during charging (off by default)

 ## Usage